-Why is pet insurance so expensive?
+Why is pet insurance so expensive in California?

 Pet insurance has recently become a victim of its own success.
 The cost of treatment is irrelevant when a pet is insured.
 This implies that owners can afford better care for their dogs than they could without insurance.
 With enhanced diagnostic imaging (MRI and CAT scans) and specialty surgical techniques (heart pacemakers, joint replacement surgery, and even artificial limbs), the veterinary business has responded to this demand.